OWNER’S MANUAL

 If you enter an invalid time, the clock beeps twice and E

 (error) appears for about 1 second.
-Repeat Steps 3– 4 to enter
+Repeat Steps 3–

 the correct time.